EvanGCowan/configure-ad/README.md

 <img width="1416" alt="Screenshot 2023-08-21 at 4 47 32 PM" src="https://github.com/EvanGCowan/configure-ad/assets/142631599/605e44d9-3805-4fdb-93d3-b8a0e9c58a20">
 </p>
 <p>
-Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain
+Back in the domain controller, we can see that the Admins and the Users are both members of the domain.
 </p>
 <br />